zikonde/Bulk_email_sender/README.md

 ## Acknowledgments

-This application utilizes various Python libraries, including Tkinter, Pandas, and Openpyxl.
-Special thanks to Zikonde for developing this useful tool.
+This application utilizes various Python libraries, including CTkinter, Pandas, and email.
+Special thanks to the authors for helping me develop this useful tool.

 **Disclaimer**: Ensure that your use of this application complies with the terms of service of your email provider.
 The application may require adjustments based on your specific email provider's settings.